-Major accomplishments
+Major accomplishments for the neighborhood plan

-- Drainage improvements to South Goliad Road. - Developed a marketing initiative and program Southside First. - Developed a new movie theater at McCreless. - Several design elements/art installations have been placed along the San Antonio River. - The Brooks Development Authority has conducted environmental remediation and studies throughout the property. - The southern portion of the San Antonio River has undergone major environmental clean-up and habitat restoration. - Southcross Boulevard (I-37 to I-35) has received corridor improvements which included pedestrian amenities and enhancements. - New Braunfels Avenue and South Presa Street have received funding under multiple bond projects to improve streetscaping. - South Presa Street (Southeast Military Drive to-Southcross Blvd): Construct corridor improvements from Military to Southcross.
+- Drainage improvements to S. Goliad Road - Developed a marketing initiative and program Southside First - Developed a new movie theater at McCreless - Several design elements/art installations have been placed along the San Antonio River. - Brooks has conducted environmental remediation and studies throughout the property

+- The southern portion of the San Antonio River has undergone major environmental clean-up and habitat restoration. - Southcross Boulevard (I-37 to I-35) Construct corridor improvements along Southcross from I-37 to I-35.
+Includes pedestrian amenities and enhancements as appropriate and within available funding. - New Braunfels Avenue and South Presa Street have received funding under multiple bond projects to improve streetscaping. - S Presa (SE Military Dr-Southcross Blvd) Construct corridor improvements from Military to Southcross.
 Includes pedestrian amenities and enhancements as appropriate and within available funding.